Getting started

 1. Why this language

-TypR is a powerfull datascience/software engeneering tool and a typed version of the R language that introduces an optional static type system, while preserving the flexibility and expressiveness that make R a powerful tool for data analysis and statistics.
+TypR is a powerfull datascience/software engeneering programming language and a typed version of the R language that introduces an optional static type system, while preserving the flexibility and expressiveness that make R a powerful tool for data analysis and statistics.

 Its main goals are: